27 Essential Latino-Owned Businesses in NYC

-As the only Salvadoreña spot in Queens, Salvatoria Kitchen & Bar is a popular restaurant known for their pupusas, esquites, and ceviches.
+As one of the only Salvadoreña spots in Queens, Salvatoria Kitchen & Bar is a popular restaurant known for their pupusas, esquites, and ceviches.
 Pair dishes with one of their incredible cocktails or a giant margarita with a submerged bottle of Corona.

 Seis Vecinos Restaurant

 With a focus on authentic cuisine from Central America and Mexico, Seis Vecinos’ name translates to "six neighbors" in Spanish, referring to the neighboring countries of Central America (El Salvador, Honduras, Nicaragua, Costa Rica, Guatemala) in relation to Mexico.
 Owner Jennifer Canales is of Honduran and Mexican descent, and opened the restaurant in her South Bronx community to highlight the neighborhood’s creative blending of diverse ingredients and traditions.
 Popular dishes include the baleada, cheese stuffed pupusas, cuajada, and oxtail.

 Mexican-born Ignacio Garcia runs one of the most popular taquerías on Staten Island serving unconventional taco combinations like duck mole tacos on crispy chili-chocolate tortillas or fried lobster tacos with chipotle crema.
 At Sofia’s Taqueria, customers can also sip on fruity cocktails like coconut mojitos and a variety of margaritas (with a stellar guava option), in addition to pursuing their “tequila library” with its extensive selection of spirits ranging from blancos, añejos, reposados, and mezcals.